Pulstar (video game): Reception

 In Japan, Game Machine listed Pulstar on their 1 October 1995 issue as being the seventh most-popular arcade game at the time.
 Harumi Fujita claims that the game was received positively by SNK and Neo Geo fans.

 Pulstar drew a wide range of opinions from critics, many of which drew comparison with the R-Type series.
 Maximum gave the Neo Geo AES version a rave review, particularly applauding the impressive-looking bosses and the extremely high and intelligently designed challenge.
 They also regarded the game as a sign that SNK was branching out from one-on-one fighting games.
 Major Mike gave it a more mixed review in GamePro, describing it as an imperfect and unoriginal shooter which manages to distinguish itself through its high difficulty and rendered graphics.
 He criticized that objects often blend into the backgrounds, but like Maximum, he particularly noted the visually impressive bosses.
 A reviewer for Next Generation panned the game, contending that the gameplay mechanics fail to surpass even shooters of the early 1980s.
 He concluded, "If it weren't for the molasses like pace of the game, then Pulstar could've been another generic shooter.
 Instead, it's even worse".

 In 2014, HobbyConsolas identified Pulstar as one of the twenty best games for the Neo Geo CD.
 Likewise, Time Extension also listed it as one of the best games for the Neo Geo.

-Sequel
+Legacy

 A sequel named Blazing Star was released by SNK in 1998.
 Blazing Star features multiple additions to the core gameplay of its predecessor, such as a wide selection of playable ships and new power-up types.
 It was developed by Aicom, who had changed their name to Yumekobo during production.
 The development team noticed the stigma against Pulstar in arcades for its high difficulty, and wanted Blazing Star to have its own identity and improve on the original's flaws.
 Upon release, Blazing Star received far better reviews for its graphics, gameplay, and difficulty balance, and was described as being part of SNK's efforts in keeping older game genres alive.